hiveot/hub.capnp/pkg/state/README.md

-# State Storage
+# State Service

-The state storage provides a simple key-value storage services to store application state.
+The state service provides a simple key-value storage service to store application state.

 ## Objective

 Persist the state of other services and consumers.

-## Roadmap

-1. Add support for SQLite to support increased capacity
-2. Add list and query support

 ## Summary

 Services that need to persist state can use this key-value store to save their state.
 This is also available to consumers that like to store state of their web application, for example a dashboard layout.

-The default state store uses the built-in in-memory Key-value store with a file based storage.
-Additional storage engines can be made available in time.
+The state service uses the bucket store package that supports multiple implementations of the key-value store.
+The default store uses the built-in btree key-value store with a file based storage.

-The state service is intended for a relatively small amount of data.
-Limits for the total data size can be set for services and consumers.
-The default is 100 keys with 100K values for a total of 10MB per service or user.
-See state.yaml for the selection of backend storage and limits.
+The state service is intended for a relatively small amount of state data.
+Performance and memory consumption are good for at least 100K total records.

-The state service is intended to be accessed via the gateway.
-The gateway determines the location of the service and provides the capability to access the service at  that location.

-By default, the state store resides on the Hub server.

 ## Usage